Support Us Button Widget

 • Named the “prize pupil” of her Chattanooga Area Literacy Movement class

-• Noted to be one of the longest-living former slaves
+• Noted to be one of the longest-living former enslaved persons

 Her legacy

-After her death, the City of Chattanooga renamed her former retirement home in her honor + created a memorial that can be found at 3031 Wilcox Blvd.
+After her death, the City of Chattanooga renamed her former retirement home in her honor and created a memorial that can be found at 3031 Wilcox Blvd.

 In 1970, Chattanooga’s Mary Walker Foundation was established to promote academic and economic literacy in the city through reading and writing classes, historical displays, family crisis support, scholarships, and local news outlet The Chattanooga News Chronicle.

-In 2019, a local author named Rita Lorraine Hubbard wrote a book about Mary Walker called “The Oldest Student: How Mary Walker Learned to Read.”
-Thanks to Hubbard’s book, Walker’s name was back in the press a great deal, and we’re grateful to have the opportunity to bring it back once more + share the story of this wonderful woman.
+In 2019, local author Rita Lorraine Hubbard wrote a book about Mary Walker called “The Oldest Student: How Mary Walker Learned to Read.”
+Thanks to Hubbard’s book, Walker’s name was back in the press a great deal.
+We’re grateful to have the opportunity to bring it back once more + share the story of this wonderful woman.

 More from NOOGAtoday